zengm-games/zengm/README.md

 To run the game form this directory:

-    $ ./bin/basketball-gm
+    ./bin/basketball-gm

-Or, to install the game systemwide and then run it:
+Or, to install the game system-wide and then run it:

-    $ sudo python setup.py install
+    sudo python setup.py install

-    $ basketball-gm
+    basketball-gm